Security-Auditing-Complex-of-Innovation/master/auditointisuunnitelma.md

 ### 5.2.6 Secure systems and applications

  1. Technical review
-    * Software updates are regularly applied
+    * Confirm from logs that software updates are regularly applied
-    * Software is scanned for vulnerabilities
+    * Confirm from nessus logs that software is scanned for vulnerabilities
-    * Outer edge of network is scanned for vulnerabilities and undocumented services
+    * Confirm from nessus logs that outer edge of network is scanned for vulnerabilities and undocumented services

  2. Administrative review
     * Update procedures for software